 Marketing Major

-The General Marketing Degree endows students with a solid foundation in the basic principles of Marketing which can be applied to various industries, product and service categories, and non-profits.
+The marketing major endows students with a solid foundation in the basic principles of marketing which can be applied to various industries, product and service categories, and non-profits.

-Outcome 1.1: Students will be able to develop and evaluate marketing plans intended to satisfy objectives for-profit and not-for-profit organizations.
+Outcome 1.1: Students will be able to develop and evaluate marketing plans intended to satisfy the objectives for-profit and not-for profit organizations.

 Goal 2: Communication Skills

-Outcome 2.1: Students will demonstrate clear and persuasive oral and written communication skills.
+Outcome 2.1: Students will demonstrate clear and persuasive written and oral communication skills.

-Outcome 3.1: Students will engage in critical analyses and discussions of real marketing problems.
+Outcome 3.1: Students will engage in critical analysis and discussions of real marketing strategies.

 Outcome 4.1: Students will understand the role of Ignatian values in marketing.